bullet-db/bullet-db.github.io/README.md

 This also uses the mkdocs theme : [Cinder](http://sourcefoundry.org/cinder/).

-Since Cinder has not been upgraded in a while, you will need to bring in changes in this [PR](https://github.com/chrissimpkins/cinder/pull/26) of Cinder found here: [twardoch/clinker-mktheme](https://github.com/twardoch/clinker-mktheme/tree/2016-12-22)
+Since Cinder has not been upgraded in a while, you will need to bring in changes in this [PR](https://github.com/chrissimpkins/cinder/pull/26) of Cinder found here: [twardoch/clinker-mktheme](https://github.com/twardoch/clinker-mktheme/tree/2016-12-22) and add on this fix in this [PR](https://github.com/twardoch/clinker-mktheme/pull/10)

-You will need Python installed.
+You will also need Python installed.

 ```bash
 sudo pip install virtualenv